jaimetur/PhotoMigrator/README.md

 -v,        --version
              Show the script name, version, and date, then exit.
 -i,        --input-folder <INPUT_FOLDER>
-             Specify the input folder that you want to pre_process.
+             Specify the input folder that you want to process.
 -o,        --output-folder <OUTPUT_FOLDER>
              Specify the output folder to save the result of the processing action.
 -AlbFld,   --albums-folders <ALBUMS_FOLDER>